 Why are children more vulnerable to dehydration than adults?

-As many adults will know, when a child is ill, maybe with a small case of diarrhea and vomiting, dehydration can have severe consequences to their health.
+As many adults will know, when a child is ill, maybe with a small case of diarrhoea and vomiting, dehydration can have severe consequences to their health.
 In fact, even mild dehydration can cause a range of symptoms that prevent your child’s body from functioning at its best.
 That's why teaching children to drink enough of the healthiest beverage on earth – water – is an important task that parents and educators must tackle to encourage healthy habits.
 This is because a baby’s body consists of 75 percent water.
 This gradually declines with age and by adulthood, the body has 55 to 60 percent water.
 At the same time, the ratio of skin surface exposed to water loss compared to the volume of the body is higher than that of adults.
 Children therefore must maintain a higher level of hydration than adults but will lose more water per unit of body mass than adults do.
 Just to add an element of complexity to the equation, the thirst signal only kicks in when a child is already suffering from mild to moderate dehydration.

 What are the consequences of dehydration: dehydration symptoms to look out for